 We need not feel guilty about shutting up shop to take a break.
 Enjoying a quiet time to catch our breath, may also be considered a form of working.
 Without being able to offer our best self after the break the business will suffer.
 Shutting up shop to take a break is, therefore, more than symbolic.
 It is also strategic.

 Not wishing to labour the point, particularly if you are in the process of shutting up shop to take a break, I will pause now.

-Brian Groves DipM MCIM Chartered Marketer, Coach, Trainer, Adjunct Professor and Author, supplies professional and personal development to a portfolio of corporate and individual clients.
+Brian Groves DipM MCIM Chartered Marketer, Coach, Trainer and Author, supplies professional and personal development to a portfolio of corporate and individual clients.

-As an Adjunct Professor at the Catholic University of Milan, Italy, Brian teaches a postgraduate course based on dramatic texts and elements of coaching to examine various work-related performance matters.
+As an Adjunct Professor at the Catholic University of Milan, Italy, Brian teaches a postgraduate course, using four characters taken from dramatic texts as coaching clients, to examine various work-related performance matters.

 Brian’s goal is to support through coaching, training and writing all who wish to reach their full potential, in education, work or life in general.

 You can contact Brian via e-mail (email@example.com), by clicking on the icons or leaving a comment below.